johnsie/Guides/Design-Patterns.md

 A simple factory pattern utilises a class that has single method which decides what type of class to instantiate and return.

-#Php implmentation of a factory class
+# Php implementaion of a factory class
 ```
 class AnimalFactory {
     public static function create($animalType) {